FredDelaPascua/artifactory-terraform-module-registry/POC/README.md

 ## Enable HTTPS

-Terraform requires an HTTPS endpoint for the registry URL, as this poc is running locally we have an extra step to enable it.
+Terraform requires a HTTPS endpoint for the registry URL, as this poc is running locally we have an extra step to enable it.

 1. Go to [ngrok](https://ngrok.com/) and download it.